 Adjusts to 4 different levels of resistance.
 Suitable for large and small hands.
 Sturdy plastic casing.
 Easy to adjust if you follow the instructions.
 Quiet hand gripper that won't squeak.

 Plastic handles can get slippery.

 Comes in 11 different strengths ranging from 60 to 365 pounds.
 Made of durable metal that won't break or weaken over time.
 Large grip.

 Not everyone enjoys the rough metal grip.
 Prone to squeaking.

 Choice of 6 different resistance levels.
-Knurled, aluminum handles are non-slip and don't rip or tear like foam.
+Knurled, aluminum handles are non-slip and don't rip like foam.
 Comfortable size.

 Not adjustable.
 May start squeaking with use.